Board of Directors

 Randy is a leading provincial expert in whitebark and limber pine and has worked on related conservation and restoration projects throughout British Columbia.
 He has developed whitebark pine recovery plans, implemented planting programs, established permanent monitoring plots, designed prescribed burns and treatments for whitebark pine restoration, and conducted numerous research studies.
 Randy also has considerable experience with industrial and small-scale native plant restoration and reclamation, including hydroelectric reservoirs.
 In addition, he has managed and implemented varied ecosystem mapping projects over his career as an ecologist.
 Randy holds a Masters degree in Forest Science as well as a Bachelors degree in Natural Resources Conservation from UBC and is a registered Professional Biologist.

-Jodie works with the Forest Health and Adaptation Section of the Forest Stewardship and Trade Branch, Agriculture and Forestry, based in Edmonton.
-As co-chair of the provincial whitebark and limber pine recovery team, she collaborates to implement the provincial recovery plans.
-She also works on gene conservation of native forest species, and applied forest genetics projects and policy.
-She spent most of her career gallivanting around the forests of beautiful BC as a consultant, terrestrial ecologist, forester, and research scientist with UBC and with the B.C.
-Forest Service.
-She might be exploring in the mountains if you’re looking for her.
+Jodie Krakowski has served on the board as Vice President since 2015 and will continue to do so.
+She is an independent consultant who has been involved with 5-needle pines since the late 1990s.
+As co-chair of the provincial whitebark and limber pine recovery team, she collaborates to implement the provincial recovery plans throughout their Alberta ranges.
+In her prior role as a provincial gene conservation specialist for Alberta, she worked on gene conservation of native forest species, and applied forest genetics projects and policy.
+She spent most of her career gallivanting around the forests of beautiful BC as a consultant, terrestrial ecologist, forester, and research scientist with UBC and with the BC Forest Service.
+If you’re looking for her, she might be out exploring in the mountains.

 Biologist | Fort St. James, BC